A central kingdom of Terath, located on the western border of The Queen’s Lands, and encompassing the coastal region to the North of Westerland.

 It is said that every ruling member of the Teague Bloodline, beginning with Baron Jacen Teague, possessed draconic heritage to some degree.
 This draconic blood gave pause to many cyclic mortals throughout Terath, and eventually became a source of trouble for the Teague family.

-In an era weary of dragons, Rodrick Falion began to plant seeds of doubt within the minds of the people.
+In an era weary of dragons perhaps three or four centuries ago, Rodrick Falion began to plant seeds of doubt within the minds of the people.
 Rodrick first waged a political campaign with the common people to arouse fear and concern that dragons would rise to rule them once more, due to the manipulations of their dragon-blood minions.
 It wasn’t long before the people were pointing a finger at Baron Teague himself.
 Soon the commoners and nobles alike began to doubt their baron, causing great tension and anarchy within the barony.
 Rodrick then stepped forward to present himself as a source of change, saying that his purity of blood could bring the unity to Ebrus that no dragon ever could.
-After an official challenge, approved by the Queen under the duress of a barony anxious for blood, Rodrick defeated Baron Teague and stepped forward to take the title of Baron himself.
+After an official challenge, approved by Queen Octavia Lucious under the duress of a barony anxious for blood, Rodrick defeated Baron Teague and stepped forward to take the title of Baron himself.
 Rodrick Falion was widely considered to be a champion and sired four children during his rule, three sons and one daughter. of the people until his unfortunate passing, due to natural causes, at the age of 72 and passing the leadership of the barony onto his eldest son, Charles.

 The period during which Falion The Red ruled as the Baron of Ebrus is widely referred to as The Red Era.
 It was during this time that the Barony of Ebrus was elevated, becoming the Kingdom of Ebrus with King Falion at its head.
 The Red Era ended shortly after the elevation of the barony, ending with Falion’s banishment by The Great and True Dragon Cureanon. at the conclusion of The War of Kings; when Falion The Red lost in a duel against High King Arador Kajorelle.